Wearing double hearing protection

 EARsoft FX plugs

-The strongest hearing protection on the market has an SNR of 39dB and all the ones at this levels are foam plugs.
-(Yes indeedy, another myth busted there - ear muffs are not stronger than ear plugs, the strongest hearing protection are all plugs).
+The strongest hearing protection on the market has an SNR of 39dB and all the ones at this levels are ear plugs.
+(Another myth busted there - ear muffs are not stronger than ear plugs, the strongest hearing protection on the market are all plugs).

 Take the E-A-RSoft FX ear plug, a soft squishy plug with an SNR of 37dB (it used to be 39 dB but 3M recertified all their protectors).
-The HSE say the safe level under a hearing protector is less than 85 dB(A), so let’s use that 85 dB(A) figure.
+The HSE say the safe level under a hearing protector is less than 85 dB(A), so let’s use 84 dB(A) as the maximum.

-In 30 years of doing noise assessments I have never once come across a workplace with an average noise level of 120dB(A) for a continual eight hours or even anything remotely close to that.
-An occasional peak that high, sure, and maybe for a slightly prolonged time in some circumstances, but a continual level at that volume is exceedingly rare.
+In 30 years of doing noise assessments I have never once come across a workplace with an average noise level of 119 dB(A) for a continual eight hours or even anything remotely close to that.
+An occasional peak that high, sure, and maybe for a slightly prolonged time in some circumstances, but a continual level at that volume all day is exceedingly rare.

 So that means the strongest type of ear plug on the market is more than good enough for pretty much every workplace out there.